AFL Draft Combine: Repeat sprint test

 This test is designed to measure both speed and endurance.
 Here players complete six 30-metre sprints, with the cumulative time recorded.

 Agility test

 The player starts standing upright; once they pass through the gates, the player is to navigate around a series of poles (without touching them or knocking them down) and reach the finishing gates as quickly as possible.

 20-metre sprint

 This is to measure a player's speed.
 The individual being tested begins in a crouched position.
 They are then to sprint as fast as they can up to 20 metres.
 Sensors are used to measure the time taken to the 5m, 10m and 20m mark.
 Each player is given 3 attempts at this, with the quickest time being recorded.

 Running vertical jump

-In this test an instrument called a Vertec is used to measure a player jumping off one leg from a running start.
-The player being tested aims to hit the 'fingers' on the Vertec as high up as possible.
+This test measures a player's vertical while jumping off one leg from a running start.
+It uses a 'Vertec' device to measure their vertical reach while in the air.